sgharms/nyc-apartment-tips/README.md

  6. Water stains on ceiling.
 Look over your radiator covers where neighbors upstairs (i.e. in the same "stack") have their radiators too.
 Trapped moisture will lead to bubbled paint / water stains.
 This is a concerning sign.
+ 7. Doorway and Passageway Verification
+    1. Depending on your size, you my find that the doorways into the apartment and within it might be uncomfortable.
+Additionally, consider other passageways or architectural features) like a framing "pillar" around an entryway door.
+       Or, consider a small hallway into which a door might be recessed.
+       As landlords cut more corners to carve more profits, the results can be small inconveniences that rob you of joy.
+    2. Consider:
+       a very narrow bathroom door, with a springy doorstop behind it, and a "lever-" style doorknob.
+Now play this scenario through: you open the bathrooom door that's not much wider than you, the door encounters the stop and it's not, therefore, _perfectly_ open.
+       This shaves some 5-8% off of the aperture width.
+Did you cound on that?
+You walk past in your fluffy white bathrobe when its belt-loop runs smoothly and silently over the level doorknob.
+As you step past the door,
+       ***mother-fuc!*** you are snared, startled, and enraged as you figure out how the heck you are no longer walking forward.
+    3. Same scenario as above, but in trying to avoid the belt-loop snare, you stub or break a toe, catch the lever to your gut, etc. ***Small passages can make you miserable.***
+    4. Also check the width of the entry (and whether it's framed by other passage-ways or architectural features) and make sure that the door can accommodate moving your stuff in!
+We didn't and discovered that neither our couch nor one sitting chair _could even fit in the building_.

 ### Windows